United States involvement in regime change: 1952: Guatemala

-Operation PBFortune, also known as Operation Fortune, was a covert United States operation to overthrow Guatemalan President Jacobo Árbenz in 1952.
+Operation PBFortune, also known as Operation Fortune, was an aborted covert United States operation to overthrow Guatemalan President Jacobo Árbenz in 1952.
 The operation was authorized by U.S. President Harry Truman and planned by the Central Intelligence Agency.
 The plan involved providing weapons to the exiled Guatemalan military officer Carlos Castillo Armas, who was to lead an invasion from Nicaragua.

 1952–1953: Iran

-Since 1944, Iran was a constitutional monarchy ruled by the Shah Mohammad Reza Pahlavi.
+Since 1941, Iran was a constitutional monarchy ruled by the Shah Mohammad Reza Pahlavi.
 From the discovery of oil in Iran in the late nineteenth century major powers exploited the weakness of the Iranian government to obtain concessions that many believed failed to give Iran a fair share of the profits.
 During World War II, the UK, the USSR and the US all became involved in Iranian affairs, including the joint Anglo-Soviet invasion of Iran in 1941.
 Iranian officials began to notice that British taxes were increasing while royalties to Iran declined.
 By 1948, Britain received substantially more revenue from the Anglo-Iranian Oil Company (AIOC) than Iran.
 Negotiations to meet this and other Iranian concerns exacerbated rather than eased tensions.

-On March 15, 1951 the Majlis, the Iranian parliament, passed legislation championed by reformist politician Mohammad Mosaddegh to nationalize the AIOC.
-The senate approved the measure two days later.
+On March 15, 1951, the Majlis, the Iranian parliament, passed legislation championed by reformist politician Mohammad Mosaddegh to nationalize the AIOC.
 Fifteen months later, Mosadegh was elected Prime Minister by the Majlis.
 International business concerns then boycotted oil from the nationalized Iranian oil industry.
 This contributed to concerns in Britain and the US that Mosadegh might be a communist.
 He was reportedly supported by the Communist Tudeh Party.

 The CIA began supporting 18 of their favorite candidates in the 1952 Iranian legislative election, which Mosaddegh suspended after urban deputies loyal to him were elected.
 The new parliament gave Mosaddegh emergency powers which weakened the power of the Shah, and there was a constitutional struggle over the roles of the Shah and prime minister.
 Britain strongly backed the Shah, while the US officially remained neutral.
 However, America's position shifted in late 1952 with the election of Dwight D. Eisenhower as U.S. president.
 The CIA launched Operation Ajax, directed by Kermit Roosevelt Jr., with help from Norman Darbyshire, to remove Mosaddegh by persuading the Shah to replace him, using diplomacy and bribery.
-The 1953 Iranian coup d'état (known in Iran as the "28 Mordad coup") was orchestrated by the intelligence agencies of the United Kingdom such as MI6 (under the name "Operation Boot") and the United States (under the name "TPAJAX Project").
+The 1953 Iranian coup d'état (known in Iran as the "28 Mordad coup") was instigated by the intelligence agencies of the United Kingdom such as MI6 (under the name "Operation Boot") and the United States (under the name "TPAJAX Project").

 The coup saw the transition of Pahlavi from a constitutional monarch to an authoritarian, who relied heavily on United States government support.
 That support dissipated during the Iranian Revolution of 1979, as his own security forces refused to shoot into non-violent crowds.
-The CIA did not admit its responsibility until the 60th anniversary of the coup in August 2013.
+In August 2013, the CIA admitted its role in the coup "as an act of U.S. foreign policy."